DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 ## Teacher training fees

-As a non-UK candidate, you can expect to pay between £9,250 and about£32,000 to train to teach in England – fees vary between training providers.
+As a non-UK candidate, you can expect to pay between £9,250 and about £32,000 to train to teach in England – fees vary between training providers.
 You’ll also have to cover your living costs.

 Depending on your immigration status, you may get a reduction in your fees to the rate paid by UK applicants (set at a maximum of £9,250).
 If you are eligible, this fee will be the same for all courses offered by accredited training providers.
 Please note – most non-UK candidates will not be eligible for this type of financial support.